SimonHarmonicMinor/Java-Useful-Utils/CONTRIBUTING.md

 If it's lower than 80%, the check doesn't pass.

 The commits should be written according to this pattern: `[#TASK_ID] - message`.
 For example, `[#96] - Fixed ImmutableList.slice(int fromIndex, int toIndex) javadoc`.

+The branches should be named as `type/#TASK_ID-desription`.
+For example, `feature/#96-move-methods`

+The repository checks commit messages and branches names automatically on each pull request.
+So, any violation does not allow proceeding further.

 That's basically everything you need to know.
 Feel free to contribute!